ABOUT US

 Shayanna Love (she/her)

-advisory board, doula, & founder of Love’s Pathway
+advisory board member, doula, & founder of Love’s Pathway

 Amanda Majail-Blanco (she/her)